-Introduction to quantitative approaches central to the study of the brain, with an emphasis on mathematical and statistical methods required for the rigorous design and interpretation of neuroscience experiments and data.
+Introduction to quantitative approaches central to the study of the brain. with an emphasis on mathematical and statistical methods required for the rigorous design and interpretation of neuroscience experiments and data.
 Intended for neuroscience majors and those considering neuroscience as a major.
 Three lecture hours a week for one semester.
-Prerequisite: Neuroscience 330 with a grade of at least C-.
+Prerequisite: Credit or registration for Neuroscience 330 with a grade of at least C-.